NevTrace-org/Easy-Connect/README.md

 The target audience is developers, projects, and users of the Qubic ecosystem who want to easily and quickly integrate existing information into the network, obtained in real time.

-- Free tier: Monitoring of existing information in a single Qubic smart contract in real time, with limitations on the volume of information and refresh time.
+- Free tier: Monitoring of existing information in a single Qubic smart contract, with limited performance and basic support.
-- Premium tier: Full access to the main Qubic smart contracts, parameterization through a user dashboard, receipt of real-time information, and priority support, through a monthly subscription (paid in QUBIC).
+- Premium tier: Full access to the main Qubic smart contracts, parameterization through a user dashboard, receipt of real-time information and having premium support, through a monthly subscription (paid in QUBIC).

 ### No-code platforms